-Recently I had some time to read many great articles by experts who had provided great insights to new home buyers and shared how to avid major pitfalls.
+Recently I had some time to read many great articles by experts who had provided great insights to new home buyers and shared how to avoid major pitfalls.

 I was blown away by the quality of responses that I got back and by the willingness of these professionals wanting to help.

-There is a ton of great information here and just by accepting one of the tips you could save thousands of dollars and make your home ownership dreams to come true.
+There is a ton of great information here and just by accepting one of the tips you could save thousands of dollars and make your homeownership dreams come true.

 1. Have Your Team of Experts Assembled

 Get your finances in order, and your mortgage and real estate team lined up before you start looking at places.
 When it comes to buying a home, you usually have to make quick decisions - especially when you're in a competitive market!
 In some cities, there's a good chance you'll have to make an offer on the same day you see a place, so there truly is no time to waste.

 Start by getting pre-approved for a mortgage, so you know what your budget is and how much a bank will actually give you.
 Hire an experienced real estate agent who understands what you're looking for and knows how to get it.
 Get the names of home inspectors and real estate lawyers in your area.
 And make sure your down payment is saved up and available to be withdrawn.
 Good luck!

 The biggest mortgage tip that I would give First Time Homebuyers is to not purchase a property based on the max they can afford but based on the overall monthly cost (all in, principal+interest payment, heating, taxes, and condo fees if applicable).
 This would prevent them from being house poor and not have funds available to enjoy life as well as being a homeowner.

 If you go to a bank, they pre-approved based on the very max you can afford as opposed to the realistic overall cost that would be comfortable for the client while at the same time allowing them to enjoy themselves.